Prioritize...

 Read...

-As apprentice forecasters, you will routinely look at clouds from the vantage point of weather satellites.
-But before you interpret clouds on satellite images, you need to learn how to classify specific clouds by observing them from the ground (hence my idea for the title of this section).
+Weather forecasters regularly look at clouds from above via satellite imagery, but before we interpret clouds on satellite images we need to learn how to classify specific clouds by observing them from the bottom, as we see them from the ground.

 From the perspective of an observer standing on the Earth's surface, clouds can be classified by their physical appearance.
 Accordingly, there are essentially three basic cloud types: